Mae Muller: 2023–present: Eurovision Song Contest, Sorry I'm Late and acting work

-On 3 March 2023, Muller released a single in collaboration with Sigala, Caity Baser and Stefflon Don, titled "Feels This Good".
-On 9 March 2023, Muller was announced as the UK's entry for the Eurovision Song Contest 2023 in Liverpool.
+On 3 March 2023, Muller released a collaboration with Sigala, Caity Baser and Stefflon Don, titled "Feels This Good".
+On 9 March 2023, she was announced as the UK's performer for the Eurovision Song Contest 2023 in Liverpool.
 Her entry, "I Wrote a Song", was released on the same day, accompanied by a music video.
+In the competition final on 13 May 2023, the song finished in 25th place out of 26 contestants with 24 points.